Digital healthcare will make people healthier

 Telehealth reduces the physical strain by minimizing in-person visits for non-emergency patients, freeing up time in triage, and creating more space for serious and urgent illnesses.

-These digital tools also grant hospitals and clinics a broader reach, help to augment decision-making, deliver more personalized care, and improved patient engagement and loyalty.
+These digital tools also grant hospitals and clinics a broader reach, help to augment decision-making, deliver more personalized care, and improve patient engagement and loyalty.

 Here are the most recognizable subcategories of telehealth: